Husky2490/rvpacker/README.md

 From Husky2490:

 This program at the moment is locked to using a very narrow range of versions of psych versions.
-This is because I am applying a patch to psych that directly modifies part of psych's code.
+This is because I am applying a patch to psych that modifies part of psych's code.
 This patch is needed to guarantee that YAML files always have their contents in the same order.